Arodrigues17/ai4good25-wildfire/README.md

 This repository contains the implementation of **Enhanced ConvLSTM** models for next-day wildfire spread prediction, developed as part of the WildFireSpreadTS benchmark evaluation.

-> **Paper Submission Branch**: This branch (`feature/guillermo_v1`) contains the ConvLSTM architecture and ablation studies for our research paper.
+> **Paper Submission Branch**: This branch contains the ConvLSTM architecture and ablation studies for our research paper.
 The main branch contains the original WildFireSpreadTS baseline implementations from the AI4GOOD class.
+>
+> If you would like to run the TransformerCA variant of the repository, please switch branches to `feature/TransformerCA`.

 ## 📋 Overview